withastro/roadmap/proposals/0043-prefetch.md

 # Detailed Design

 A prefetch script for client-side is required.
 It should only be included if the `prefetch` config is truthy.
 The script can be injected through the `injectScript` integration API.

+> NOTE: The details below works very differently to what `@astrojs/prefetch` has today.
+One feature `@astrojs/prefetch` has which I didn't implement is fetching HTMLs on viewport enter, parsing it for CSS links, and fetching them again.
+I think it's a little aggresive to support.

 ### Config